BatesBaily-FS/ProjectandPortfolio3/README.md

 PROJECT OVERVIEW

 Description:
-My project will be application that searches and filters through music utilizing Spotify's API.
+My project will be an application that searches and filters through music utilizing Spotify's API.

 PREREQUISITES